IT and EPS allowances

 Following the October 2016 announcement of the imposition for community pharmacy funding, from the dispensing month December 2016, the Single Activity Fee (SAF), replaced a number of other fees: the monthly EPS allowance, Professional Fee, Practice Payment, Repeat Dispensing Annual Payment.
 This fee is set at a level to deliver the target funding.
 The SAF value is listed in the Drug Tariff as of December at £1.13 per item and £1.27 as of 1st April 2022.

 Additional funding linked to EPS

-In late 2009, PSNC published an update on funding discussions with DH on EPS.
+In late 2009, PSNC published an update on funding discussions with DHSC on EPS.
 There are three key cost areas that need to be reflected in funding for contractors:

 - The impact of introducing a new service, for example the costs of setting up new processes, engaging in training and obtaining smartcards;

-- The impact of dual running: DH acknowledged that running both paper and electronic systems would involve more work;
+- The impact of dual running: DHSC acknowledged that running both paper and electronic systems would involve more work;

 - The cost implications of the permanent impact that introducing new work processes may have.

-As part of the 2009-10 funding settlement, the DH agreed to make provision against the excess margin over the £500m, for a number of one-off costs pharmacy contractors are facing, including preparing for EPS2.
+As part of the 2009-10 funding settlement, the DHSC agreed to make provision against the excess margin over the £500m, for a number of one-off costs pharmacy contractors are facing, including preparing for EPS2.

 A decision on any cost/saving implications of EPS on an on-going basis could not be made during the early stage of Release 2 implementation as there needs to be a period for widespread bedding in, for contractors to make changes to their processes so as to maximise the efficiencies in running the service.
 There may also be increased on-going costs linked to connectivity and maintaining PMR systems.